pvcraven/3d_graphics_class/source/assignments/assignment_08/assignment_08.rst

 See `Wikipedia <https://en.wikipedia.org/wiki/What_Is_Art%3F>`_, `Mental Floss <http://mentalfloss.com/article/57501/27-responses-question-what-art>`_ and find your own sources elsewhere.

+You may eventually refer to these sources, but don't quote them.
 Do **not** start any paper with a definition quoted from the dictionary or Wikipedia.
 That is a terrible thing to do.

+Please don't say that "art is different things to different people."
+That isn't very informative.

-You eventually refer to these sources, but don't quote them.
-This essay may be semi-reflective, so you can include  1st person if you want.
+This essay may
+be semi-reflective, so you can include  1st person if you want.
 It should include

 * Introduction